Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# 4.1 Coins, Puzzles and Solutions
+# 4.2 Coins, Puzzles and Solutions

-NOTE: This section will briefly discuss Chialisp and the coin set model.
-For a more in-depth tutorial, head over to [chialisp.com](http://chialisp.com "Chialisp's official website").

 The Chia blockchain, as explained in the consensus section, is a linked list of blocks, agreed upon by nodes.
 Nodes also maintain a table of **coins**.
 A coin in chia is a record of ownership of a certain amount of XCH, which can be unlocked by providing a puzzle and solution.